Elora Danan (band): We All Have Secrets (2007)

-In The Room Up There (2008-2009)
+In the Room Up There (2008-2009)

-In mid-2008 the band recorded their first and only studio album entitled In The Room Up There.
+In mid-2008 the band recorded their first and only studio album titled In the Room Up There.
 The album was released 6 March 2009 and was produced by Adam Spark, guitarist/producer of Birds of Tokyo.
 Around the time of this recording the band became a six-piece with the addition of guitarist Tim Marley.
 The recording was finished in August 2008; however, there was an eight-month delay in its release.

 The label didn't want to put anything out between October and February because they are so business minded, and that is when the big internationals are doing their Christmas releases and they didn't want to compete.
 To us it was, like, instead of looking at it as competition, our music is written now and relevant now to us.
 The waiting was bad but I guess it made the release more exciting.